fingerprintjs/cdn/readme.md

 Some of these limitations can be extended with changes to the CDN code.

 - Only versions published to NPM are served.
-- The library versions must have at least 3 parts (major, minor and patch) separated by a period.
+- The library versions must have at least 3 parts (major, minor and patch) separated by a point.
     The CDN treats 1- and 2-number versions as vague versions.
 - The only allowed external dependency (listed in the `dependencies` field of `package.json`) is `tslib` version 2.
 - The browser bundles mustn't exceed 1MB be too big because CloudFront limits the size of the responses produced by lambdas.